 Concierge. $149 per month plus $12 per employee per month

 Yes, this is the same Square that offers payment processing services.
-Their payroll software is user-friendly, with a straightforward interface that makes it a popular choice for smaller nonprofits (along with everyone else).
-They are also well-known for excellence in facilitating tax compliance for their customers.
-There are no binding contracts, and they charge $29 per month plus $5 per employee per month.
+The payroll software is user-friendly with a straightforward interface that makes it a popular choice for smaller nonprofits (along with everyone else).
+It is also well-known for excellence in facilitating tax compliance for its customers.
+There are no binding contracts, charging $29 per month plus $5 per employee per month.

 Emily is checking out some ADP alternatives.

-This payroll company has been in the business for over 50 years, so they are definitely a trusted and established brand.
-Their services are extensive, but a bit pricier than some of the other options, so they are best suited to mid-sized or larger nonprofits.
-They offer three plans, including:
+This payroll company has been in the business for over 50 years, so it is definitely a trusted and established brand.
+Though its services are extensive, it is a bit pricy, so it is best suited for mid-sized or larger nonprofits.
+It offer three plans, including:

 PayChex Go. $59 per month plus $4 per month per employee

-PayChex Flex Enterprise. $160 per month, with additional per employee charge (unlisted)
+PayChex Flex Enterprise. $160 per month plus additional per employee charge (unlisted)